Volunteer with us!

 Can I choose where to volunteer?

-Yes, so long as it is at one of our designated locations.
+Yes, volunteers can choose from any of our locations in Wayne, Oakland, Macomb and Livingston counties.
 Our tax sites are in public spaces such as libraries, community centers, and human resource agencies.
-Volunteers can choose from any of our locations in Wayne, Oakland, Macomb and Livingston counties.